 Furthermore, why did it organize itself so uniquely?
 Why did it worship Jesus as the Lord and endure persecution for that worship?
 How, with a publicly humiliated and executed “Messiah” as its sole leader, did it become one of the most inspired and dynamically expansive missionary organizations in the history of religions?

-The powerful cause of this unique phenomena would seem to be the post-resurrection appearances of Jesus in combination with Jesus’ gift of the Holy Spirit which enabled the apostles’ (along with other missionaries) to perform miracles in the name of Jesus.
+The powerful cause of this unique phenomenon would seem to be the post-Resurrection appearances of Jesus in combination with Jesus’ gift of the Holy Spirit, which enabled the apostles (along with other missionaries) to perform miracles in the name of Jesus.

-- No one connected the Messiah to the resurrection or the Jewish doctrine of resurrection to the Messiah prior to Christianity.
+- No one connected the Messiah to the Resurrection or the Jewish doctrine of the Resurrection to the Messiah prior to Christianity.

-What could explain this radical change in the Jewish doctrine of resurrection?
+What could explain this radical change in the Jewish doctrine of the Resurrection?
 Could it be the preaching of Jesus?
-This is not tenable because Jesus does not put the resurrection at the center of his doctrine, but rather the arrival of the kingdom.
-Furthermore, he does not connect the resurrection to his Messiahship, and he certainly does not talk about the resurrection being transformed embodiment, which is evident in the early Christian doctrine.
+This is not tenable because Jesus does not put the Resurrection at the center of his doctrine, but rather the arrival of the kingdom.
+Furthermore, he does not connect the Resurrection to His Messiahship, and he certainly does not talk about the Resurrection being transformed embodiment, which is evident in the early Christian doctrine.

-The obvious explanation would be that many witnesses saw the risen Jesus in a transformed embodied state (manifesting at once a spiritual transformation which had the appearance of divine glory and power, and some form of embodiment which was continuous with Jesus’ embodiment in his ministry).
+The obvious explanation would be that many witnesses saw the risen Jesus in a transformed embodied state (manifesting at once a spiritual transformation that had the appearance of divine glory and power and some form of embodiment which was continuous with Jesus’ embodiment in His ministry).

 We are now in a position to reconstruct the events surrounding the Jewish authorities’ accusation of the apostles’ theft of Jesus’ body.
 The moment the apostles started preaching that Jesus had appeared to them (and began making converts on the basis of that preaching), their adversaries would have likely made every attempt to produce a body that would disprove (or undermine) the apostolic claim.
 Apparently, they could not do this.